A Walk in the Park

 Analysis of structure is useful for the typical GSCE question: how has the writer structured the text to interest the reader?
 Awareness of structure will also improve your own writing skills.
 Always have a plan!
 Here's what the plan may have looked like:

-3rd paragraph - zoom in on one person sitting alone, delve momentarily into their thoughts/memories (happy/sad);
+3rd paragraph - Zoom in, one person sitting alone, delve momentarily into their thoughts/memories

-4th paragraph - change of weather, people scurry home
+4th paragraph - Turning point: change of weather, people scurry home